LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/create-course.md

 > Please be aware that functionality covered in this and linked articles may not be available to you.

-Courses are the building blocks of most training in the TMS.
+Courses are the building blocks of most training in the Skillable TMS.
 For example, they are used in classes, course assignments, subscriptions, and learning paths to deliver the learning content.
 Creating a course may be complex depending on the permission set within your roles and the activities and attributes you want to include.
 This article will cover how to build a basic course with no content; adding activities and setting other attributes will be covered in other articles.

 To create a course, click **Create Course** in the **Courses** group on the **Admin** menu.
 This opens the Create Course page.